rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

 ### the new old:
   - **Sokol**, C, "minimal cross-platform standalone C headers", supports all graphics, integrates with everything, new stuff
   - **Kinc**, C, “low-level game library and hardware abstraction”, used as the base of Kha
+    - Linc, C/haxe?, used by the original luxe
   - LWJGL, Java, maybe the new LibGDX?, OpenGL/OpenAL/OpenCL

 ### high-level io frameworks:
 NOTE: see [#game frameworks], overlaps greatly with it probably could also be used like a “creative” framework to make just about anything, but providing a more familiar game engine feel to it, making integrations of common game-related features much easier / common
-  - Kha, Haxe, "Ultra-portable, high performance, open source multimedia framework."
-  - Clay, Haxe, hack-end for Ceramic, patched up from scrapes of the old luxe
-  - NME, Haxe, seems to be a solution closer to it's problem compared to OpenFL, which has the baggage of being flash-compatible
-  - OpenFL, Haxe, uses Lime as it’s back-end, of these io frameworks this might provide the highest level api, flash-like api

-  - MonoGame, Mono, open-source copy of Microsoft XNA’s api, this seems like a solid foundation for those super organized systems-thinking C# people; people find this to be very similar to LibGDX
-* - FNA, Mono, an actively maintained copy of XNA 4.0 api which enables longevity... because... who knows how long a software framework will last?
-(This is why it’s best to choose SDL or something built on top of that...)
+  - FNA, Mono (or now .NET Core?), an actively maintained copy of XNA 4.0 api which enables **rock-stable longevity** and easy mainteanance, far better maintained than MonoGame
+    - STATUS: 2024, up-to-date, with fez working in SDL3
+    - most games in monogame eventually ported to this
+      - **most indie games on consoles use this**, otherwise a custom C++ engine
+      - far far better maintainer story than MonoGame
+    - rids MonoGame's garbage content pipeline
+    - filibitjijo, noel (of Celeste) is usually on the discord
+  - MonoGame, Mono, open-source copy of Microsoft XNA’s api, a solid foundation ruined by a bad content pipeline and slow maintanence

-  - LibGDX, Java, Java’s answer to SFML?, and just as old and solid too, this one is *much loved*, sorta has a cult fan community like OpenFrameworks
+  - LibGDX, Java, Java’s answer to SFML?, and just as old and solid too, this one is *much loved*, sorta has a cult fan community like OpenFrameworks, perhaps with a similar new media artist users

  - Beef’s corelib folder, just a wrapper over SDL?

+  - haxe:
+    - this needs it’s own section because this part of the Haxe world, unfortunately, is hella confusing and probably the main cause of deflecting people away from Haxe

+    - Clay, Haxe, hxcpp, back-end for Ceramic, patched up from scrapes of the old luxe (snow), relatively newer than the other frameworks but still many years old, seems the cleanest, using contemporary C libs
+      - not really used by anything other than the Ceramic engine tho..

+    - **NME**, Haxe, hxcpp, seems to be a more fit solution closer to it's problem compared to OpenFL, which has the baggage of being flash-compatible, but because it doesn't have the flash user-base, it's far less popular, **unlike Lime this library doesn’t separate the graphics side from the i/o side**, notably **an extremely consistent maintainer, who also maintains hxcpp transpiler**

+    - Kha, Haxe, hxcpp, provides various levels of graphics api and requires some graphics programming, "Ultra-portable, high performance, open source multimedia framework."
+      - definitely the most optimized solution
+      - criminally unpopular because of it's inaccessibility to inexperienced graphics prrogrammers
+        - though, it does provide both low and high level apis
+      - uses as **the base of Armory game engine**, **very stable**
+      - this one is kinda esoteric, a very quirky man is behind it, lol

+    - x/OpenFL/Lime, Haxe, uses Lime as it’s back-end, forked from NME, of these io frameworks this might provide the highest level api, flash-like api, mainly for HaxeFlixel and FNF (a DDR game)
+      - Lime, low-level, no renderer / only various renderer contexts are provided, a core component of OpenFL
+        - compiles via hxcpp and hl, thus has the most options for deployment

 ### “creative” frameworks:
 often uses in new media art, installations, hardware devices, etc.
-  - **OpenFrameworks**, C++, SFML, still up-to-date as of 2024, "openFrameworks is a community-developed cross platform toolkit for creative coding in C++.", a far more diverse new media arts community, also has a New York base and community, used by Zack Gage to make iOS games back in the day, including helping Vlambeer making Ridiculous Fishing
+  - **OpenFrameworks**, C++, SFML, still up-to-date as of 2024, "openFrameworks is a community-developed cross platform toolkit for creative coding in C++.", a far more diverse new media arts community, also has a New York base and community, used by Zack Gage to make iOS games back in the day, including helping Vlambeer make Ridiculous Fishing
   - **Cinder**, C++, still up-to-date as of 2024, "Cinder is a community-developed, free and open source library for professional-quality creative coding in C++.", more C++ style, a smaller but more skilled community

-### Haxe “back-ends”:
-this needs it’s own section because this part of the Haxe world, unfortunately, is hella confusing and probably the main cause of deflecting people away from Haxe
-  - Lime, the back-end for OpenFL, uses SDL for native targets?, low-level, no renderer / only various renderer contexts are provided, a core component of OpenFL
-  - NME, like the SDL of Haxe, high-level flash-like api, unlike Lime this library doesn’t separate the graphics side from the i/o side(??..)
-  - Kha, high and low level apis, good performance but criminally unpopular becaue of it's inaccessibility to inexperienced graphics prrogrammers, served as **the base Armory game engine**
-  - snow, was the back-end for the original _luxe_ engine, probably a simple & clean layer over SDL

 ## graphics back-ends